kittokin/makebakery/examples/makebakery-site/index.md

 For a more detailed description, see [the "minimal" example](https://github.com/datagrok/makebakery/tree/master/examples/minimal) in the source code repository.

-You might also add to the compilation pipeline a template engine like [Jinja][], CSS compilers like [LESS][], image processing using [ImageMagick][], and any other custom scripts you please.
+You might also add to the compilation pipeline a template engine like [Jinja][], a CSS compiler like [Sass][], image processing using [ImageMagick][], and any other custom scripts you please.
-Adding a new conversion tool to this example is as simple as adding its module's name to the `MODULES` variable, and defining any configuration variables it needs.
+To enable a module, add its name to the `MODULES` variable and define any configuration variables it needs.

 For a slightly more advanced example, examine the [Makefile](https://github.com/datagrok/makebakery/blob/master/examples/makebakery-site/Makefile) and associated [source files used to build this site](https://github.com/datagrok/makebakery/tree/master/examples/makebakery-site) (that you are reading).